 The Stone Sculptures of Veerabhadra Temple

-The Veerabhadra Temple is popular around these parts for its outstanding sculptures and ceiling paintings which represent the climax of the Vijayanagar Art towards the middle of the 16th century.
-Built in the 1530 AD, the architectural features of the temple follow the Vijayanagar style to the detail with numerous carvings and paintings at almost every exposed surface of the temple.
+The Veerabhadra Temple lies not far from Bangalore in the Indian state of Andhra Pradesh.
+It is popular around these parts for its outstanding sculptures and ceiling paintings which represent the climax of the Vijayanagar Art towards the middle of the 16th century.
+Built in the 1530 AD, the architectural features of the temple follow the Vijayanagar style to the detail, with numerous carvings and paintings at almost every exposed surface of the temple.

 We started from Bangalore at about 1 pm.
 The journey was uneventful as we passed by some fine stretches of flowering Gulmohar trees along the NH7.